maliyabr/livelaughlanguage/README.md

 # livelaughlanguage

-This project was designed to implement speech recognition code and use it transcribe and then translate that transcitption into Spanish.
-We then have a GUI portion of the project where we make this implementation user friendly.
-We used the Speech Recognition Library and the PyQt package.
+This project was designed to implement speech recognition code and use it transcribe and then translate that transcitption from any language you want into any other language.
+This project also uses PyQt5 to create a GUI where we make the implementation user friendly.
+There is also an autograder-type option where you can designate a word to seach search for in the transcribed text and count how many times that word was listed.

+We used the Speech Recognition Library and the PyQt5 package.
+We also used the Google API for the speech recognition and translation sections.